thoom/enhance/README.md

 #### Usage

-To use with Silex, I recommend using the Thoom\\Provider\\DbServiceProvider.
+To use with Silex, I recommend using the Thoom\\Silex\\DbServiceProvider.
 This will create an object reference to the ManagerFactory, which is explained in detail below.
 However, to use the manager generically in a Silex _controller_:

     $app->get('/user/{primary_key}', function($primary_key) use ($app)